schema Command

 This catches field reference errors upfront.
 For example, if you typed extract_facts.fact instead of extract_facts.facts, you'd discover this at runtime after processing hundreds of records.
 The schema command validates these references statically.

-You can run this command from any subdirectory within your project.
+:::tip Run from Anywhere You can run this command from any subdirectory within your project. :::

 Options